 Juniper research recently reported that by 2023 you can expect 8 billion voice-activated devices.
 Voice-activated marketing is no longer in its infancy with 43% of companies already investing in technology to enable voice marketing.
 Add that to the over 1 billion voice searches conducted every month and you can see why brands need to start integrating voice-response technology into their marketing plans.

-Ultimately, according to Weber, brands need to be creative and willing to test and iterate in order to prompt people to learn how to ask for your content.
+Brands need to be creative in order to prompt people to learn how to ask for your content.
 Brands will also need to get consumers to internalize voice utterances so they become part of the patterns and habits that consumers form with voice-activated devices.

 To keep up with Johanna Weber, follow her on LinkedIn.